Apple's US$100 billion stock buyback overshadows iPhone

 "I’d hoped for more on the dividend side or maybe a strategic investment," said Hal Eddins, chief economist for Apple shareholder Capital Investment Counsel.
 "I assume Apple can’t find a strategic investment at the current prices that will move the needle for them.
 The US$100 billion buyback is good for right now but it’s not exactly looking to the future."

-The cash Apple earmarked for stock buybacks is about twice the US$50 billion market capitalisation of electric car maker Tesla Inc .
+The cash Apple earmarked for stock buybacks is about twice the US$50 billion market capitalization of electric car maker Tesla Inc.

 Apple posted revenue for its March quarter of US$61.1 billion, up from US$52.9 billion last year.
 Wall Street expected US$60.8 billion, according to Thomson Reuters I/B/E/S.